Slip-and-fall prevention begins at the design phase

 In order to be sure that Safeguard’s antislip surface provides a long term solution, it is applied in a controlled environment.
 For the initial construction of the Riverside building, 256 pieces of steel – steps and landings – were sent to Streetsboro, Ohio for direct gritting.
 The team at Safeguard was able to receive the large, heavy pieces and manipulate them in the factory to apply the coating.

-The architect specified that a 3-inch-wide, non-slip area with aluminum oxide (fused alumina) grit be bonded to the nosing of the stair treads.
+The architect specified that 3-inch-wide, non-slip strips with aluminum oxide (fused alumina) grit be bonded to the nosing of the stair treads.
 The grit was specified to be #24 mesh, suitable for commercial and pedestrian applications and to be applied to a minimum thickness of .10 inches.
 The color was to be contrasting to tread, selected by A/E from the standard line.
 Most importantly, the spec said the product must be comparable to Direct Gritting from Safeguard Technology as on www.safeguard-technology.com.

 The second phase of the Riverside Parking Ramp added two stories above the existing building and again Safeguard was contacted to make sure that the steps and landings had the dependable anti-slip that the architect had in mind.
 Another new parking garage was completed in 2017 with 220 steel plates coated.